Senthilrajan86/jumisa/README.md

 - Building Basic Infrastructure with Terraform on AWS
 - Topics Covered
   - **Terraform**
-    - Concepts : Modularize the resources
+    - Concepts : Sate Management, Workspace
     - Actions : All that followed in previous Phases
   - **Cloud** : AWS
     - Network Resources such as VPC, IGW, NGW, Route, RT, Subnet, Default SG